-Bod is grateful for his unique way of life and new family in the graveyard, but a few important pieces in his life remain missing.
-Bod needs to find the man who murdered his parents, or he can never safely leave the protected grounds of the graveyard to lead a normal life.
+By giving Bod a unique way of life and new family in the graveyard, Gaiman draws the reader’s attention to a sharp divide between his old, human life, and his new environment among the paranormal, while also maintaining the story’s themes of coming-of-age and belonging.
 The longer Bod stays away from the living world, forced to learn about it from a distance, the more he craves a place in it.
-Like any growing boy, he develops a curiosity and need to experience everything the world has to offer.
-Perhaps, more importantly, he craves human contact.
-He longs to hear humans breathing.
-Despite the love he feels for his caretakers, the dead cannot provide the stimulation he desires.
+The reader empathizes with Bod’s confusion: should he fulfill his curiosity and leave the graveyard or remain faithful to his family?
+The reader learns through Bod’s thoughts and desires that he needs more than his family can offer as he ages.
 Gaiman writes to express Bod’s thoughts and emotions, “In the graveyard, no one ever changed.“(p.
-229) Both a blessing and a curse, this concept was helpful to a younger Bod who required stability, but as he grows into young adulthood, he realizes that he needs humans in his life too.
-The dead will remain stuck in the time period in which they lived and keep only the knowledge they had when they died.
-But is safe to leave?
-What will he discover on the outside?
+229) Both a blessing and a curse, this concept is helpful to a younger Bod who requires stability, but as he grows into young adulthood, he realizes that he needs humans in his life too.
+Despite the love he feels for his caretakers, the dead cannot provide the stimulation he desires

 Final Rating: 4 out of 5 stars